-Paint Disposal – What to do with Old Paint
+Leftover Paint Disposal – What to do with Old Paint

 So you’ve decided to do some purging and organizing in the garage.
 We’re doing the same thing here.
 And one of the things we have plenty of is old paint.
-Such is life when you’ve always got a paint project going.
-And since paint is considered hazardous, you must be careful how you dispose of it and other household waste.

 What should you keep?

-Any paint that isn’t chunky or smelly or dried up is probably still usable if you stir it well.
-Don’t have it shaken on a paint shaker because the can might be weakened from age and could spring a leak if clamped down too hard.
+IMPORTANT: Don’t have it shaken on a paint shaker because the can might be weakened from age and could spring a leak if clamped down too hard.
 That gets really messy.

 On the lid of your container write the room the paint is used in and the date you painted it.
 Keep the label from the old can and any other information if possible.
+Sign up for my newsletter below and you can grab my free printable paint can labels along with handy paint trackers and sheen level guides!

-*Habitat for Humanity Re-stores.
-Most will accept donations of paint and other usable household items.
+Most Habitats stores will accept donations of paint and other usable household items.
 Don’t bring them anything that’s not usable because then they’ll have to dispose of it.

 Go here to find your nearest Re-store.
+Re-store near me.

 *If it’s completely dried up then it’s no longer hazardous and can be put out with the trash.
 If you’re not sure, push an old paint stick down into it.
 Sometimes paint will have a layer of dried paint on the surface but is still liquid underneath.

-*If it’s still liquid you can add this hardener or cat litter which will soak up the liquid and then you might be able to add it to the trash.
+*If it’s still liquid you can add this paint hardener or cat litter which will soak up the liquid and then you might be able to add it to the trash.
 Check with your local trash service for their policy on this.

 *In most counties there’s a drop off facility for paint and other hazardous materials.
 Check with your county government for locations and dates.